phoenixnap/terraform-provider-pnap/docs/resources/server.md

 * `password` - Password set for user Admin on Windows server which will only be returned in response to provisioning a server.
 * `network_type` - The type of network configuration for this server.
 * `cluster_id` - The cluster reference id if any.
+* `management_ui_url` - The URL of the management UI which will only be returned in response to provisioning a server.
+* `root_password` - Password set for user root on an ESXi server which will only be returned in response to provisioning a server.
+* `management_access_allowed_ips` - A list of IPs allowed to access the Management UI.
+Supported in single IP, CIDR and range format.
+When undefined, Management UI is disabled.
+* `provisioned_on` - Date and time when server was provisioned.